All I Ever Needed

-"All I Ever Needed" is the first single released from Bret Michaels third studio album, Freedom of Sound.
+"All I Ever Needed" is the second single released from Bret Michaels third solo studio album, Freedom of Sound.
 The song is a duet with country music singer Jessica Andrews.
-It was released on October 9, 2004, where it debuted at #57 on the U.S. Billboard Hot Country Songs chart.
+It was released on October 9, 2004, where it debuted at No. 57 on the U.S. Billboard Hot Country Songs chart.

 Music video

 The song features a music video, however, Andrews doesn't appear in it.
-The video appeared on Billboard's "Hot Videoclip Tracks" chart in 2008.
+The video appeared on the Billboard Hot Videoclip Tracks chart in 2008.
 The video was directed by Christie Cook.

 A second version of the video with Bret Michaels in Iraq footage was released in 2008 when the song featured on the compilation Rock My World.

 Chart performance

 "All I Ever Needed" debuted at number 57 on the Hot Country Songs chart on October 9, 2004.
-The song spent 16 weeks on the country charts, even after the song reached its peak of number 45 in its fourth chart week.
-The song has also become Michaels' only chart entry on any Billboard chart to date.
+The song spent 16 weeks on the chart, peaking at number 45 in its fourth week.